 That’s right, a refrigerator.

-Now when we’re traveling to Texas, we prefer to have a full size fridge/freezer combo to bring home all that wonderful barbecue.
+When we’re traveling to Texas, we prefer to have a full-size fridge/freezer combo to bring home all that wonderful barbecue.
 This trip was different.
 I was headed to New Jersey for one night for my grade school reunion and Sharon had two requests.
 Bring home pizza and bring home pierogi.

-The day before my stay, I sent a message to the hotel via the Marriott app (I was turned onto this way to contact Marriott hotels from a post by Nick on Frequent Miler).
+The day before my stay, I sent a message to the hotel via the Marriott app.
+I was turned onto this way to contact Marriott hotels from a post by Nick on Frequent Miler.
+If you can’t chat with the hotel, you might be able to send them a text message or email.
 In my message, I asked if there was a fridge in the room because I needed to keep some food cold for the plane ride home.

 Color me intrigued.
 I’d never heard of that feature before.
 I found it so interesting that I even called Sharon to tell her.
 If I called instead of texting, you know it had to be important.